Cornwall’s Ancient Monuments

 Sunday: Chysauster & St Just

 Chysauster Ancient Village contains a famous prehistoric settlement.
-We visit this and then Lanyon Quoit, a fine example of a Neolithic tomb.
-After lunch we will walk to Men-an-Tol (Cornish for 'Stone of the Hole') one of the most photographed Bronze Age monuments in Cornwall.
-We end the day near St Just to see Ballowall Barrow, in its spectacular setting.
+We visit this and then nearby Madron Chapel an early Christian site with its Holy Well.
+We move on a short distance to Lanyon Quoit, a fine example of a Neolithic tomb.
+After lunch we will walk to Men-an-Tol (Cornish for 'Stone of the Hole'), one of the most photographed Bronze Age monuments in Cornwall.

 Monday: Lizard Peninsular & Coverack